julialuo/codebase-storr-ramp-up/README.md

 - [The Apollo docs](https://www.apollographql.com/docs/apollo-server/) explains what Apollo Server is.
 Feel free to read through to get a general idea of the Apollo Server, although we would not recommend following the code since it is all in Javascript (not Typescript). `Essentials/Understanding schema concepts` talks more about GraphQL schemas.

 ### Code:
 1. Make sure you are in the `server` directory.
+Make a new branch called `server` and complete the following steps on that branch.

 2. Follow [this Medium tutorial](https://medium.com/@th.guibert/basic-apollo-express-graphql-api-with-typescript-2ee021dea2c) to get a basic Hello World GraphQL Apollo server running.